ProfessionalsWilliam A. Clareman

-Billy was named to the 2022 Lawdragon “500 Leading U.S. Bankruptcy and Restructuring Lawyers List” and Benchmark Litigation’s 2019 “40 & Under Hot List – Northeast,” which recognizes the top up-and-coming talent in their respective litigation communities in the U.S. and Canada.
+Billy was named to the 2023 and 2022 Lawdragon “500 Leading U.S. Bankruptcy and Restructuring Lawyers List” and Benchmark Litigation’s 2019 “40 & Under Hot List – Northeast,” which recognizes the top up-and-coming talent in their respective litigation communities in the U.S. and Canada.
 Billy also maintains an active pro bono practice, including a successful representation in New York State Court of an indigent man wrongfully convicted of murder.
 Billy was part of a team that successfully overturned the conviction on appeal, and subsequently obtained an acquittal on all counts at trial.

 In law school, Billy served as book review editor for the Cornell Law Review.